Rocking to… the drone of my MOOC course and the sound of the dogs wrestling.

 How do I know she’s learning?

-I always laugh when people ask me this question about my own daughter.
+I always laugh when people ask me this question about my own teenager.
 I say, “How did you know that your child learned to walk or speak or know his colors and numbers?”
 You aren’t managing a class of 30.
 You are having one-on-one conversations with your child all the time, every day.
 If you DON’T know what she’s learning and you’re homeschooling, you’re just not paying attention, eh?

 Of course, if you want to see how your child measures up at his or her grade level, you are welcome to have your child tested.
 Many parents still do testing for homeschool children, and homeschool kids who go to college usually take the ACT or SAT.